 Fall in love at first sight with the delicious Armenian cuisine and check out our finger licking Armenian food and drinks you need to experience!
-Amongst all popular preparations, we have gathered a few mouthwatering dishes that will help you appreciate their preferences and choices regarding your food, while travelling in Armenia.
+Amongst all popular preparations, we have gathered a few mouthwatering dishes that will help you appreciate their preferences and choices regarding your food, while traveling in Armenia.

 Armenians can hardly imagine their lives without meat and holiday tables are usually full of all kinds of meat dishes.
-Luckily, there are also lots of great meat-free choices in the Armenian cuisine and most of the restaurants have vegetarian and vegan friendly menus.
+Luckily, there are also lots of great meat-free choices in the Armenian cuisine and most of the restaurants have Vegetarian and Vegan friendly menus.

-In response to the growing demand for halal food, many more Yerevan restaurants serving a variety of halal dishes – food that is permissible according to Islamic law.
+In response to the growing demand for Halal food, many more Yerevan restaurants serving a variety of halal dishes - food that is permissible according to Islamic law.

 The first course is usually a selection of sliced Basturma and Meat Sujukh (two varieties of a dried spicy beef).
 Each appetizer course includes a vegetable salad, the assortiment of Panir (Armenian cheese), the pickled vegetables, the whole tomatoes, cucumbers, radishes, green & red bell peppers, and chillies.